pnadolny/cloud-balance/README.md

 - [Holder.js][11]

-## Setup Instructions (Eclipse)
+## Setup Instructions (Maven)

-1. The application is a Maven project built to run on Google's app engine.
+1. Check out the app and run mvn appengine:deverserver
+2. Point your browser to http://localhost:8080